jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 This post will be a brief guided tour through ten easy-to-implement tips for reducing chaos, increasing efficiency, and helping your agile development teams run leaner and cleaner - and happier.
 These aren't in any particular order.
 And they are based on my own experience over the last couple decades.
 No doubt other people will have differing opinions, which is great, and I would love to hear them.
 This is simply what I've found to work well in a practical way across many types of software projects and many types of teams.

+The tips discussed below are:

+    1. Utilize No-interpretation-needed Severities In Your Bug Tracker
+    2. Great Hardware for Your Developers and Testers
+    3. Effective Team Ratio
+    4. Wednesday to Wednesday Iterations
+    5. Implement Continuous Delivery First
+    6. Press Release on the Wall
+    7. Think Open Source Projects
+    8. Set Aside "core programming hours"
+    9. Watch out for over-branching
+    10. Healthy Mix of Personalities and Perspectives

 <br />

-#### 1. Utilize no-interpretation-needed severities in your bug tracker
+#### 1. Utilize No-interpretation-needed Severities In Your Bug Tracker

 First, **use a Severity field that is separate from Priority**.
 It's a fundamental fact of building software that an issue's severity in the eyes of a __user__ is distinct from priority in the eyes of the __business__ - or software provider.
-Priority should take into account all kinds of software-building things, like budget, stakeholder preference, release timing, market opportunities, and available skillset and tooling.
+Priority should take into account all kinds of software-building things, like budget, stakeholder preference, release timing, market opportunities, and available skill set and tooling.
 This also implies that Priority can change over time for a given issue.
 And it often does!

 But a changing priority value should absolutely **not** change the severity of the issue as seen by the user at the time it was reported.
 So make sure you issue tracker has both fields - Severity and Priority.